-This Whole30 coleslaw is made with fresh and crunchy cabbage, carrots, herbs, and a creamy, tangy dressing.
-All the flavors you love in a traditional coleslaw recipe without any of the sugar!
-The perfect side dish for your next BBQ, potluck, or family dinner.
-Whole30, paleo, gluten free, dairy free, vegan option.
+This dairy-free coleslaw is made with fresh and crunchy cabbage, carrots, herbs, and a creamy, tangy mayo based dressing.
+All the flavors you love in a traditional coleslaw recipe but without any sugar or dairy, and ready in just 20 minutes.
+It’s the best classic side dish for your next BBQ, potluck, or family dinner!
+And no sugar in the dressing means this recipe is Whole30 compatible and lower in carbs for a keto friendly option.

 What makes the best coleslaw?